-Nearly 30,000 new public electric vehicle charging points needed in the next ten years, double the current number Bookmark has been added
+Nearly 30,000 new public electric vehicle charging points needed in the next ten years, double the current number has been added to Bookmarks.

 Nearly 30,000 new public electric vehicle charging points needed in the next ten years, double the current number